dward2/BME547/Assignments/TSHTestDataConversion/README.md

 * Final submission is pushed to GitHub by deadline and is tagged appropriately.

 ### Small Bonus
-* Sort the list of TSH values (low to high) before outputing them to the JSON file.
+* Sort the list of TSH values (low to high) before outputting them to the JSON file.
 *  Create `sphinx` documentation and push the resulting `*.html` files to your GitHub repository.